Non-symplectic automorphisms of K3 surfaces with one-dimensional moduli space: Classification for order 15

-We now show that case D2 is not possible.
-Let $\Fix(\sigma_3)=E\cup R_1\cup R_2\cup R_3\cup\{p_1,p_2,\ldots,p_6\}$ and consider the elliptic fibration $\pi:X\to \mathbb P^1$ defined by the linear system $|E|$.
+and consider the elliptic fibration $\pi:X\to \mathbb P^1$ defined by the linear system $|E|$.
 The automorphism $\bar\sigma_3$ induced by $\sigma_3$ on $\P^1$ is not the identity, since otherwise $\sigma_3$ should act on the general fiber of $\pi$ either as a translation (which is impossible since $\sigma_3$ is non-symplectic) or with fixed points (impossible, since otherwise $\sigma_3$ should fix a curve which is transverse to all fibers, and thus intersecting $E$).
 Thus $\bar\sigma_3$ has order three and fixes two points in $\P^1$, one of them corresponding to the fiber $E$.
 The smooth rational curves and the isolated points fixed by $\sigma_3$ must be components of the other invariant fiber.
 This implies that such fiber is of type $I_6^*=\tilde D_{10}$.

 Since the curve $E$ is preserved by $\sigma_5$, thus the fibration $\pi$ is preserved too.
 The fixed locus of $\sigma_5$ contains a curve of genus one $E'$.
 The curve $E'$ can not be transverse to the fibers of $\pi$, since otherwise the general fiber of $\pi$ would have an order five automorphism with a fixed point, which is impossible by \cite[Corollary 4.7, IV]{Hartshorne}.
 Thus $E'$ is one of the fibers of $\pi$.
 A similar reasoning to the one used for $\sigma_3$ implies that $\sigma_5$ induces an order $5$ automorphism of $\P^1$, thus it preserves exactly two fibers of $\pi$.
 Observe that $\sigma_5$ must preserve both $E$, since it commutes with $\sigma_3$, and the fiber of type $I_6^*=\tilde D_{10}$, since an elliptic fibration of a K3 surface can not have five fibers of this type (the Euler number of the fiber is $12$).
 This implies that $E=E'$, thus $E$ would be a fixed curve of $\sigma_{15}$, a contradiction.}